ThomasSmithCV/MySqlDbJavaApplication/README.md

 *************************************** 2017 ****************************************
 *************************************************************************************

 This project is a Java Application that serves as an interface to a local MySQL database storing contact information for an organisations staff members.
 I developed this Java code using an OSX operating system therefore a local MySQL server was needed.
 For this, I used MAMP (https://www.mamp.info/en/).
-I have also implemented some extraction functionality that will export data to csv (comma separated values) along with creating some visual graphs.
+I have also implemented some extra functionality that will export data to csv (comma separated values) along with creating some visual graphs.

 I found this project useful as a learning tool to understand the following:
 * GUI Components